emqx/emqx-docs/en_US/rule/rule-example.md

 > Payload: "hello"
 ```

-Then inspect Kafka by consume from the
+Then inspect Kafka by consuming from the
 topic:

 ```bash